Music

 Semester Hours 1

-This course is designed to expose students to a variety of repertory styles and gives students an opportunity to practice individual performance skills.
-Emphasis is placed on exposure to performances and lectures by guest artists, faculty or students.
+This course is designed to introduce students to a variety of repertory styles and provide them with an opportunity to practice their individual performance skills.
+Emphasis is placed on exposure to performances and lectures by guest artists, faculty, and students.

 MUS 101: Music Appreciation